 While we do not have a regular Dharma talk, we occasionally share stories or readings from Buddhist teaching and discuss book recommendations.
 We maintain a small library of relevant materials.
 Your searching questions will always stimulate fruitful discussion.

-It is our practice to start exactly on time, and we encourage arrival well before the sitting begins at 7 p.m.
+It is our practice to start exactly on time, and we encourage arrival well before 6:45 p.m.
 After that time, the church doors may be locked.